ZeroIntensity/pyawaitable/docs/installation.md

 DECLARE_PYAWAITABLE_ABI = NULL;
 ```

-After that all logic from the example code from `test.c` still applies.
+After that, all logic from the example code in `test.c` still applies.

 ## Vendored Copies